HaidaLu/HaidaLu/README.md

 while exploring LLM inference & training (SFT,RL).
 Privoting to AIInfra.

-*** I am passionate about learning new techlogies by reading, but more importantly by doing and summarizing, here I wrote my tech blog: https://haidalu.github.io/
+### I am passionate about learning new techlogies by reading, but more importantly by doing and summarizing, here I wrote my tech blog: [Haida's Blog](https://haidalu.github.io/)

 ---